NinoPandiloski/TEST/README.md

 # Co-localization of HP1 isoforms and H3K9me3 in neural stem cells using NGS

-A streamlined pipeline created for the analysis of Cut&Run data
+A streamlined pipeline created for the analysis of Cut&Run data.
+H3K9me3 and HP1 isoform signals are processed using Snakemake to inspect their abundancy, co-localization, and potential redundancy.
+The files containing the results of the analysis are then processed in R to extract further information.

 ## Getting Strated

 ### Program Description

-H3K9me3 and HP1 isoform signals are processed using Snakemake to inspect their abundancy, co-localization, and potential redundancy.
-The files containing the results of the analysis are then processed in R to extract further information.
+A Snakemake script was written to perform the following methods on
+### Snakemake

 ### Installing